swo/amr_geography/notes.md

+# Important literature

+- Pull out notes on Schechner *et al* "Epidemiological interpretation", which will give some nice references for individual vs. other levels

 # To do

 - Call them "patches" rather than islands.
 Then it's all about how patches are connected.
 This is easier than islands and islets, etc.